 The Company's investment portfolio is comprised of debt and equity instruments of privately held companies for which quoted prices or other inputs falling within the categories of Level 1 and Level 2 are generally not available.
-Therefore, the Company determines the fair value of its investments in good faith using Level 3 inputs, pursuant to a valuation policy and process that is established by the management of the Company with the assistance of certain third-party advisors and subsequently approved by the Company's Board of Directors.
+Therefore, the Company determines the fair value of its investments in good faith using Level 3 inputs, pursuant to a valuation policy and process that is established by the management of the Company with the assistance of certain third-party advisors and subsequently approved by the Board.
 There is no single standard for determining fair value in good faith, as fair value depends upon the specific circumstances of each individual investment.
 The recorded fair values of the Company's investments may differ significantly from fair values that would have been used had an active market for the securities existed.
 In addition, changes in the market environment and other events that may occur over the life of the investments may cause the gains or losses ultimately realized on these investments to be different than the valuations currently assigned.

 The Company's valuation process is led by the Company's executive officers and managing directors.
 The Company's valuation process begins with a quarterly review of each investment in the Company's investment portfolio by the Company's executive officers and investment committee.
 Valuations of each portfolio security are then prepared by the Company's investment professionals, who have direct responsibility for the origination, management and monitoring of each investment.
-Under the Company's valuation policy, each investment valuation is subject to (i) a review by the lead investment officer responsible for the portfolio company investment and (ii) a peer review by a second investment officer or executive officers.
-After the peer review is complete, the Company engages two independent, third party valuation firms, Duff & Phelps, LLC and Lincoln Partners Advisors LLC, collectively the "Valuation Firms," to provide third-party reviews of certain investments, as described further below.
-Finally, the Board of Directors has the responsibility for reviewing and approving, in good faith, the fair value of the Company's investments in accordance with the 1940 Act.
+Under the Company's valuation policy, each investment valuation is subject to (i) a review by the lead investment officer responsible for the portfolio company investment and (ii) a peer review by a second investment officer or executive officer of the Company.
+Generally, any investment that is valued below cost is subjected to review by one of the Company's executive officers.
+After the peer review is complete, the Company engages two independent, third party valuation firms, including Duff & Phelps, LLC, collectively the "Valuation Firms," to provide third-party reviews of certain investments, as described further below.
+Finally, the Board has the responsibility for reviewing and approving, in good faith, the fair value of the Company's investments in accordance with the 1940 Act.

 The Valuation Firms provide third party valuation consulting services to the Company which consist of certain procedures that the Company identified and requested the Valuation Firms to perform, which we refer to herein Procedures.
-The Procedures are performed with respect to each portfolio company at least once in every calendar year and for new portfolio companies, at least once in the twelvemonth period subsequent to the initial investment.
+The Procedures are performed with respect to each portfolio company at least once in every calendar year and for new portfolio companies, at least once in the twelve-month period subsequent to the initial investment.
 In addition, the Procedures are generally performed with respect to a portfolio company when there has been a significant change in the fair value of the investment.
 In certain instances, the Company may determine that it is not cost-effective, and as a result is not in the Company's stockholders' best interest, to request the Valuation Firms to perform the Procedures on one or more portfolio companies.
 Such instances include, but are not limited to, situations where the fair value of the investment in the portfolio company is determined to be insignificant relative to the total investment portfolio.